open-o11y/build-tools/go/tools/releasing/README.md

     * `verifyAllModulesInSet` checks that every module (as defined by a `go.mod` file) is contained in exactly one module set.
-    * `verifyVersions` checks that module set version conform to semver semantics and checks that no more than one module exists for any given non-zero major version.
+    * `verifyVersions` checks that module set version conform to semver semantics and checks that no more than one module set exists for any given non-zero major version.
     * `verifyDependencies` checks if any stable modules depend on unstable modules.
         * The stability of a given module is defined by its version in the `version.yaml` file (`v1` and above is stable, `v0` is unstable).